chaoyang-project/Personal-Project-Management-Tool/README.md

 This is a full stack application.

-The front end is developed by ReactJS and Redux, the back end is developed by Spring boot 2.0.
+The front end is developed by ReactJS and Redux, the back end is developed by Spring boot.

+Use MySQL on Heroku as database.

 You can use this application to manage your project development on this website: